Google In A World Without Links

 Overall, who knows what Google have in store for us in the near future?
 It could go one of many different ways and our theory (Panda style update → Greater Focus On Content → Links used in a different way) is just one of what I’m sure is probably hundreds of predictions out there, but we would really like to hear your opinion on this matter, so please get in touch, either in the comments box below or any of the following methods.

-One response to “Google In A World Without Links”
+One thought on “Google In A World Without Links”